The complexity of Brussels

 Courses

-Two courses take place during the full academic year (1st and 2nd semester).
-The third course takes place in the 2nd semester.
+Two courses take place during the entire academic year (1st and 2nd semester).
+The third course takes place during the 2nd semester.
 Language of instruction for two courses is English.
 The internship is instructed in Dutch.
 Please send an e-mail to microcredentials@vub.be if you want to take this course in English.

 15 ECTS